Gyms can be safe

 Promoting handwashing is an important way that gyms can be safe

 Members should wash their hands when first entering gyms.
-Immediate and ongoing handwashing is so important that The Training Station Gym has installed three handwashing sinks on the actual workout floor, in addition to the four handwashing sinks that are in our private bathrooms and shower rooms, and in addition to our hand sanitizing stations.
+Immediate and ongoing handwashing is so important that The Training Station Gym has installed four handwashing sinks on the actual workout floor, in addition to the four handwashing sinks that are in our private bathrooms and shower rooms, and in addition to our hand sanitizing stations.

 Handwashing with soap and water is the key.
 To understand why, consider the structure of a coronavirus.
 It’s a protein and RNA surrounded by an envelope of fat.
 Soap and water dissolve the fat.
 Then the soap dissolves the bonds holding together the proteins and the RNA.
 The disassembled virus is inactive and unable to infect.
 There are many creases and cracks in the skin that may be covered by viruses and microbes and it takes twenty-plus seconds of rubbing and soaking to get the soap into all of those places.